sphinx-doc/sphinx/doc/glossary.rst

       See :ref:`directives` for more information.

+   document name
+      Since reST source files can have different extensions (some people like ``.txt``, some like ``.rst`` -- the extension can be configured with :confval:`source_suffix`) and different OSes have different path separators, Sphinx abstracts them: :dfn:`document names` are always relative to the :term:`source directory`, the extension is stripped, and path separators are converted to slashes.
+All values, parameters and such referring to "documents" expect such document names.

+      Examples for document names are ``index``, ``library/zipfile``, or ``reference/datamodel/types``.
+Note that there is no leading or trailing slash.

    domain
       A domain is a collection of markup (reStructuredText :term:`directive`\ s and :term:`role`\ s) to describe and link to :term:`object`\ s belonging